backstage/backstage/.changeset/eleven-eagles-do.md

 '@backstage/plugin-kubernetes-backend': patch
 ---

-If serviceAccountToken not provided, use defaul kubeconfig from cluster
+If serviceAccountToken not provided, use default Kube configuration from cluster